Jennifer Lambert

 My kids used to wave goodbye to their neighborhood friends who rode the bus to school while we began our homeschool day.
 They often waited for their bus at the end of the day to greet their friends again.

 This school year looks very different for many families.
-Some school districts are offering options for in person full or part time attendance, or online classes.
+Some school districts are offering options for in person full or part time attendance, or online remote classes.

 No matter what kind of school year our kids are beginning, making the first day of the new school year a special day may help ease jitters or disappointments.
 We need to make great memories with our kids.